pinout-xyz/Pinout.xyz/src/en/overlay/gfx-hat.md

     name: Cap Touch
     device: cap1166
 -->
-#GFX HAT
+# GFX HAT

-GFX HAT uses both SPI and I2c to drive the LCD display, backlight and touch.
+GFX HAT uses both SPI and I2c to drive the LCD display, back-light and touch.
 However both of these busses can be shared with other devices.

 To get the HAT set up and ready to go you can use the one-line product installer: